 Skip to main content

 This guide walks you through deploying your first model on CoreWeave Dedicated Inference, the Bring Your Own Weights (BYOW) option for serving models on dedicated GPU infrastructure.
-By the end, you have a running inference endpoint that responds to prompts using the OpenAI-compatible API.
+It targets developers and ML engineers who want to serve their own model weights on managed GPU instances without operating the underlying serving stack.
+By the end, you have a running inference endpoint that responds to prompts through the OpenAI-compatible API.
+You can then integrate the endpoint into applications that already target OpenAI-style chat completions.
 For an overview of CoreWeave’s inference offerings, see the Inference introduction.

 CoreWeave Dedicated Inference is available as a private preview.
 To request access, contact your CoreWeave representative.